 Intravitreal antivascular endothelial growth factor drugs or laser treatments for wet AMD

 There is no way to reverse damage caused by dry AMD.
 Patients with extensive drusen, pigment changes, and/or geographic atrophy can reduce the risk of developing advanced AMD by 25% by taking daily supplements of the following:

-In current and former smokers, β-carotene can increase the risk of lung cancer.
-Recently, substitution of β-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy.
+In current and former smokers, beta-carotene can increase the risk of lung cancer.
+Recently, substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy (1 Treatment reference Age-related macular degeneration (AMD) is the most common cause of irreversible central vision loss in older patients.
+Dilated funduscopic findings are diagnostic; color photographs, fluorescein... read more ).
 Therefore, such a substitution should be considered in current or former smokers.
-The zinc component of these supplements increases risk of hospitalization for GU tract disorders.
-Some patients taking β-carotene also have yellowing of the skin.
-Reducing cardiovascular risk factors as well as regularly eating foods high in ω-3 fatty acids and dark green leafy vegetables may help slow disease progression; however, recent large trials have not shown that taking supplements of ω-3 fatty acids reduces disease progression.
+The zinc component of these supplements increases risk of hospitalization for genitourinary tract disorders.
+Some patients taking beta-carotene also have yellowing of the skin.
+Reducing cardiovascular risk factors as well as regularly eating foods high in omega-3 fatty acids and dark green leafy vegetables may help slow disease progression; however, recent large trials have not shown that taking supplements of omega-3 fatty acids reduces disease progression.

 For patients who have lost central vision, low-vision devices such as magnifiers, high-power reading glasses, large computer monitors, and telescopic lenses are available.
 Also, certain types of software can display computer data in large print or read information aloud in a synthetic voice.
 Low-vision counseling is advised.

-AMD is more common among whites and is the leading cause of permanent vision loss in the elderly.
+AMD is more common among whites and is the leading cause of permanent vision loss in older adults.